COMBINE-lab/salmon/doc/source/salmon.rst

 length correction, but may decrease the fidelity of bias modeling.
 However, reasonably small values (e.g. 10 or less) should have only a minor effect on the computed effective lengths, and can considerably speed up effective length correction on large transcriptomes.
+The default value for ``--biasSpeedSamp`` is 5.

 """"""""""""""""""""""""
 ``--writeUnmappedNames``